 - List of State Forests - A list of DEC managed State Forests

-- Rules for Using State Forests - Anyone enjoying State Forests must observe the following rules which protect both them and the forest environment.
+- Rules for Using Lands Managed by the Division of Lands and Forests - Anyone enjoying State Forests must observe the following rules which protect both them and the forest environment.

 - History Of State Forest Program - The State Reforestation Law of 1929 and the Hewitt Amendment of 1931 set forth the legislation which authorized the Conservation Department to acquire land by gift or purchase for reforestation areas.